 With operating costs almost exclusively in Euros and a revenue stream in US dollars the project is expected to continue to benefit from the effects of deflationary pressures within the EU.

 Established infrastructure, latest techniques

 The Company has established a good neighbour and business partner relationship with the local community.
-In addition to the creation of 450 direct jobs and up to 2,000 indirect jobs in a community hard hit by long term unemployment, the Company is actively support the local businesses and the activities of the local municipalities.
+In addition to the creation of 450 direct jobs, and up to 2,000 indirect jobs in a community hard hit by long term unemployment, the Company is actively supporting local businesses and the activities of local municipalities.

 In August 2016 the Company entered the development phase and began initial infrastructure work on site.
 Development work commenced on the road realignment and power line upgrade ahead of main construction.